-Mohamed is also an assistant professor of law at the University of Bamako.
+Mohamed Coulibaly is an advisor on law and agriculture for the Economic Law and Policy Program.
+His expertise is in responsible investment in agriculture and land laws and policies.
 He has worked on several topics related to sustainable development and agriculture and has conducted research on the legal, social and environmental aspects of development projects, land policies, seed laws and other agricultural issues in Mali and Africa.

 - The Rise of Agricultural Growth Poles in Africa: Investment in Agriculture Policy Brief #6 Africa has seen the emergence of 36 agricultural growth poles and 9 corridors over the past 15 years.
 They cover at least 3.5 million hectares of land in 23 countries.
 Ensuring that the new wave of agropoles and growth corridors is effective requires robust policies, laws and practices to ensure that a possible new trend of investment helps Africa achieve the sustainable development goals the continent has set.

 - Une nouvelle loi pour sécuriser les terres au profit des paysans maliens Le 11 avril 2017, le Président malien a promulgué la loi foncière agricole (LFA) adoptée par l'Assemblée nationale 10 jours plus tôt.
 C'est la première fois dans l'histoire législative du Mali qu'une loi est spécifiquement adoptée pour traiter des terres agricoles.